 - Following Closure of Debate, and prior to entering voting procedure, the President shall pause briefly to allow delegations the opportunity to make any relevant motions, - Relevant motions prior to a vote include Adoption by Consensus (rule 5.3) Suspension of the Meeting (rule 7.1), Adjournment of the Meeting (rule 7.2), Enter Consultative Session (rule 7.7) and Division of the Question (rule 7.12). - 5.6 Changes of Votes.
-At the end of roll-call, but before Rights of Explanation (rule 5.7) are granted and the subsequent announcement of the vote, the Vice President will ask for any vote changes.
+At the end of roll call, but before Rights of Explanation (rule 5.7) are granted and the subsequent announcement of the vote, the Vice President will ask for any vote changes.
 Any delegation that desires to change its recorded vote may do so at that time. - 5.7 RIGHTS OF EXPLANATION.
 Rights of Explanation are permitted on all substantive votes after voting.
 The President may limit the time for Rights of Explanation. - 5.8 CONSENT OF THE FIVE PERMANENT MEMBERS.
-As established in the Charter of the United Nations, each of the five Permanent Members (China, France, Russian Federation, the United Kingdom and the United States) shall have the right to veto any substantive matter which comes to a vote before the Security Council, - A "no" vote by any Permanent Member, along with nine affirmative votes by other Council members (or seven affirmative votes in the HSC before 1965), shall constitute a veto and cause the motion to fail.
+As established in the Charter of the United Nations, each of the five Permanent Members (China, France, Russian Federation, the United Kingdom and the United States) shall have the right to veto any substantive matter which comes to a vote before the Security Council, - A substantive matter which has a majority of votes in favor but receives a "no" by any Permanent Member fails due to lack of consent of the Permanent Members.